 • scnConnectionAggregation – Indicates how the individual connections are aggregated together to produce the complete SCN call.
 Endpoints or gatekeepers should fill in this field if the information is available to them.
 The default option, to be used when the actual aggregation mechanism is unknown, is "auto".
 Where bonding is known to be used, but the precise bonding mode is unknown, then the option "bonded-mode1" should be used.

-language – Indicates the language(s) in which the user would prefer to receive announcements and prompts.
-The field contains one or more RFC 1766 compliant language tags.
+language – Indicates the language(s) the user will use or in which the user would prefer to receive announcements and prompts.
+The field contains one or more RFC 5646 compliant language tags.

 presentationIndicator – Indicates whether presentation of the sourceAddress should be allowed or restricted.
 If both presentationIndicator and the presentation indicator of the Calling Party Number IE are present and are in conflict, the presentation indicator of the Calling Party Number IE shall be used.